mikosullivan-dev/minvee/README.md

-# minvee
-Minimalist versioning system

-A simpler, friendler versioning system.
+Minvee: simple, easy versioning system.

-This project is therapy for me.
+Minvee is therapy.
 I hate git.
+I decided a lot of us would love something simpler and effective.

+For now, Minvee is just a wiki on (ironically) GitHub.
+We'll eventually actually create the code, but for now we're just organizing ideas.

+See the wiki at https://github.com/mikosullivan/minvee/wiki